Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

-where these should be understood as equations on $\alg{h}$.
-It is natural to expect that $h=1$ should be equivalent to $v=0$, in which case the first equation tells us that $\zeta = \eta^{-1}$.
+where the first equation should be understood as an equation on $\alg{h}$.
+It is natural to expect that $h=1$ is equivalent to $v=0$, in which case the first equation tells us that $\zeta = \eta^{-1}$.
 The equations can then be solved by setting